matchescu/pyresolvemetrics/doc/index.rst

 PyResolveMetrics
 ================

-``PyResolveMetrics`` is a Python package that is used to measure the quality of the outcome of entity resolution tasks.
+The ``pyresolvemetrics`` library is aimed at evaluating entity resolution quality.
+It provides both statistical and clustering metrics.

 This online documentation is accompanied by: